-NOTE 2: Transcoding can be performed in an IMS network serving an SDP offerer or in an IMS network serving an SDP answerer.
+NOTE 3: Transcoding can be performed in an IMS network serving an SDP offerer or in an IMS network serving an SDP answerer.
 To avoid that transcoding is performed multiple times, inter-operator agreements can clarify if it is preferred that IMS network serving an SDP offerer or IMS network serving an SDP answerer modify an SDP offer to offer transcoding.

 If the IBCF performs media transcoding control, the IBCF shall apply the related procedures in 3GPP TS 24.229 [5].

+DTMF digits may be conveyed across the II-NNI: in this case the support of DTMF events in SDP offer over the II-NNI shall be realized according to IETF RFC 4733 [157] as described in Annex G of 3GPP TS 26.114 [11] and in 3GPP TS 24.229 [5].
+Use of INVITE method is recommended, on the other hand sending of DTMF by using INFO method may be adopted based on agreement between the operators.